Rahul-Gavit/DSA-Pro/src/Stack/Hard/Largest_Rectangle_In_Histogram/README.md

    - Push the current bar's index onto the stack.

 4. **Calculate Maximum Area**:
-   - For each bar in the histogram:
-     - Compute the width of the rectangle that can be formed using the height of the current bar.
-The width is determined by the difference between the indices of the next smaller elements to the right and left.
-     - Calculate the area of the rectangle using the height and width.
-     - Update the maximum area if the current rectangle's area is larger.
+   - For each bar in the histogram: - Compute the width of the rectangle that can be formed using the height of the current bar.
+The width is determined by the difference between the indices of the next smaller elements to the right and left. - Calculate the area of the rectangle using the height and width. - Update the maximum area if the current rectangle's area is larger. e